 During the height of COVID-19, many brick-and-mortar businesses struggled a lot, and moving to the online space became a must for them.
 That’s why the 90-day Shopify free trial was extremely well accepted at that time.

-However, on June 1st, Shopify stopped the 90-day free trial and returned to the standard 14-day trial.
-So you can’t get it anymore in 2022.
-We will constantly update this article to notify you in case Shopify offers a longer trial.
+However, on June 1st, 2020, Shopify stopped the 90-day free trial and returned to the standard 14-day trial.
+So you can’t get it anymore in 2023.

 How to extend my Shopify free trial?